 - Acknowledging your reality.
 This starts with being mindful of your body and thoughts.

 - Observing your mind as it wanders, and then accepting each thought that pops into your mind

 - Coming back to the object of meditation, generally the breath

 - Learning to rest in and appreciate the present moment.

-This technique allows you to combine awareness with concentration.
-You simply require to sit with crossed legs, a straight back and a willingness to be honest with yourself.
+This technique allows you to combine concentration with awareness.
+You simply require a good meditation posture, a straight back and a willingness to be honest with yourself.
 The focus of mindfulness meditation is the breath; impartial observation of physical sensations is another common technique.
-Whenever you find your thoughts wandering, just notice them, without judgment, and then return your focus to your breathing.
+Whenever you find your thoughts wandering, just notice them, without judgment, and then return your attention to your breath.
 It’s a great way to reduce depression, stress, and anxiety.
 In addition, it fosters resilience, a timely quality that helps you cope with difficult situations without losing your peace of mind.

 3. Movement Meditation

 Unlike other forms of meditation which require you to be in one position, movement meditation focuses on the body in motion.
 Walking meditation is one form of mindful movement; this technique can also be associated with yoga or tai chi and other martial arts or forms of mindful movement.
 It is important to have a commitment to some form of physical discipline.
 Once you are grounded in being present in your body, you can expand your awareness to include just about anything – gardening, walking in the woods, washing and performing other subtle forms of motion.
 In each case, the movement of your body is the object of this meditation.

 This technique can be combined with mindfulness sitting meditation and is great for people who have trouble sitting still as well as for those who naturally find it easier to concentrate while they’re moving.

 4. Focused Meditation